TheraForge/OTFMagicBox/README.md

 * SF Symbols 1.1 support (available on iOS/iPadOS 13 and watchOS 6, and later releases).
 * CI/CD support via GitHub Actions.

-For a hands-on walkthrough to set up and configure your own version of MagicBox with no coding required, check out this guide:
+For a hands-on walkthrough on how to set up and configure your own version of MagicBox with no coding required, check out this article:
 **[Build a Health App in Under an Hour with No Code](https://www.hippocratestech.com/build-a-health-app-in-under-an-hour-with-no-code/)**

 # MagicBox Features